onfido/onfido-sdk-ui/test/TESTING_GUIDELINES.md

 Guide to Cucumber acceptance tests for JS SDK.

-**Note:** Currently tests can be run only by Onfido people who have access to `monster` repository on Onfido's Bitbucket.
+**Note:** Currently tests can be run only by Onfido people who have access to `monster` repository on Onfido's Gitlab.

 ## Setup